 Getting the right resources on a project is vital from the customer’s perspective.
 However, this should be balanced with appropriate resource allocation that optimizes cost.
 A modern solution can help you reach a middle ground between customer satisfaction and organizational efficiency.

 According to the Aberdeen Group, processing invoices for projects with long cycles can cause revenue leakages of up to 5% of the transaction value.
 Hence, you need to identify an easier, more secure and more accurate way to pass on the time and expense data to your accounts team.
 Unfortunately, most systems that capture billing time, expenses and related costs are needlessly complex.
 Plus, manual processes, spreadsheets and stand-alone platforms can create data silos, leading to human errors.

-In the fast paced professional services industry, a centralized system to capture all time, project and resource-related data is intrinsic to the business.
-We’ve found that it can reduce administrative time by as much as 90 percent, and reduce hours spent by employees to capture the data to a tenth of the time.
+In the fast-paced professional services industry, a centralized system to capture all time, project and resource-related data is closely linked to business profitability.
+We’ve found that such a system helps organizations reduce administrative time by as much as 90% and hours spent by employees to capture the data to a tenth of the time.